 Thanks so much for the great advice!!
 I’ll have to get that Lonely Planet guide— I’ve seen it mentioned before.
 And I will most definitely check out The Blue Pumpkin!! :)

-Even more excited for my trip now!posted almost 4 years ago
+Even more excited for my trip now!posted about 4 years ago

 I did Thailand, Cambodia and Vietnam in June and I loved it!
 The food and shopping in Thailand is incredible and Cambodia is so lovely and less over-run with tourists.